 - Final Hearings

 Direction Hearings / Mentions in the Federal Circuit Court and Family Court of Australia

 Direction Hearings or Mentions are brief Court appearances where the Judge, Senior Judicial Registrar or a Judicial Registrar makes orders for the next steps that need to be taken to progress and resolve the matter.
 For example, dispute resolution, financial valuations, disclosure or family therapy may be ordered.

 How long after filing an application will a matter be heard in the Federal Circuit Court?

-Usually, the first court date will be held 6- 8weeks after the applicant (the person making the application) has filed their application with the Court.
+Usually, the first court date will be held 4- 8weeks after the applicant (the person making the application) has filed their application with the Court.
 An application can be filed either in person at the Court registry or online.
 If you file in-person, registry staff will write the date, time and location of your first Court date on your application.
 If an application is filed electronically, a range of available dates will be indicated and the Applicant will choose one of the available dates.

 If you are the respondent to an application in the Federal Circuit Court, when do you find out hearing dates?